7788po/VeriPrune/README.md

 # Running the Experiments
 Here we document how to re-run our experiments.
 ## Compile the Code
-Both ReluDiff and ReluVal can be compiled either with or without multi-threading.
+VeriPrune can be compiled either with or without multi-threading.
 If you want multithreading, you will need to specify how many threads.
-In the evaluation of our paper, we configured 10 threads, so if you want to reproduce our experiments, you should compile  ReluDiff as such.
+In the evaluation of our paper, we configured 10 threads, so if you want to reproduce our experiments, you should compile  VeriPrune as such.

 To compile without threads, run:
 ```console